gr4vy/gr4vy-go/api/docs/MerchantAccountUpdate.md

 `func (o *MerchantAccountUpdate) UnsetLoonAcceptedSchemes()`

 UnsetLoonAcceptedSchemes ensures that no value is present for LoonAcceptedSchemes, not even an explicit nil
+### GetOverCaptureAmount

+`func (o *MerchantAccountUpdate) GetOverCaptureAmount() float32`

+GetOverCaptureAmount returns the OverCaptureAmount field if non-nil, zero value otherwise.

+### GetOverCaptureAmountOk

+`func (o *MerchantAccountUpdate) GetOverCaptureAmountOk() (*float32, bool)`

+GetOverCaptureAmountOk returns a tuple with the OverCaptureAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOverCaptureAmount

+`func (o *MerchantAccountUpdate) SetOverCaptureAmount(v float32)`

+SetOverCaptureAmount sets OverCaptureAmount field to given value.

+### HasOverCaptureAmount

+`func (o *MerchantAccountUpdate) HasOverCaptureAmount() bool`

+HasOverCaptureAmount returns a boolean if a field has been set.

+### SetOverCaptureAmountNil

+`func (o *MerchantAccountUpdate) SetOverCaptureAmountNil(b bool)`

+ SetOverCaptureAmountNil sets the value for OverCaptureAmount to be an explicit nil

+### UnsetOverCaptureAmount
+`func (o *MerchantAccountUpdate) UnsetOverCaptureAmount()`

+UnsetOverCaptureAmount ensures that no value is present for OverCaptureAmount, not even an explicit nil
+### GetOverCapturePercentage

+`func (o *MerchantAccountUpdate) GetOverCapturePercentage() float32`

+GetOverCapturePercentage returns the OverCapturePercentage field if non-nil, zero value otherwise.

+### GetOverCapturePercentageOk

+`func (o *MerchantAccountUpdate) GetOverCapturePercentageOk() (*float32, bool)`

+GetOverCapturePercentageOk returns a tuple with the OverCapturePercentage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOverCapturePercentage

+`func (o *MerchantAccountUpdate) SetOverCapturePercentage(v float32)`

+SetOverCapturePercentage sets OverCapturePercentage field to given value.

+### HasOverCapturePercentage

+`func (o *MerchantAccountUpdate) HasOverCapturePercentage() bool`

+HasOverCapturePercentage returns a boolean if a field has been set.

+### SetOverCapturePercentageNil

+`func (o *MerchantAccountUpdate) SetOverCapturePercentageNil(b bool)`

+ SetOverCapturePercentageNil sets the value for OverCapturePercentage to be an explicit nil

+### UnsetOverCapturePercentage
+`func (o *MerchantAccountUpdate) UnsetOverCapturePercentage()`

+UnsetOverCapturePercentage ensures that no value is present for OverCapturePercentage, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)